Real estate technology

 Trust is transparent

 “AI shouldn’t replace the chain of accountability; it should strengthen it,” says Cotality Chief Data and Analytics Officer John Rogers.
 “Our goal is to make every decision auditable, from the dataset to the doorstep.
-That’s why we ensure our data is compliant for all relevant regulation.”
+That's why we ensure our data is compliant with over 130 state and federal laws and regulations.”

 Lenders want risk mitigation; regulators want compliance and transparency; families want security.
 All three require trust that the system can be explained when it fails.